sofileon/SkinLesion_SegmentationClassification/README.md

 ## Requirements

-Create a new conda environment and install the requirements via `pip install -r requirements.txt`.
+Create and activate a new conda environment using the provided environment definition:

+`conda env create -f environment.yaml conda activate  `

 Download our pre-trained weights for the U-Net (segmentation) and the ConvNext (classification) via the following commands: